Posterior circulation infarction

 Both the anterior and posterior circulations have embolism from the heart, aorta, and proximal arteries as the main cause of infarction.
 These two systems share the same vascular coats and are under the same arterial pressures 3.

 When comparing the amount of blood carried by each system, ~40% of brain blood flow goes into each ICA (totalising ~80% of brain blood flow provided by the anterior circulation) and only 20% into the vertebrobasilar system.
-So, just by chance, we could expect around 1/5th of cardiac origin emboli going to the posterior circulation 3.
+One fifth of cardiac origin emboli is therefore expected to affect the posterior circulation 3.

-Other causes are arterial stenosis, in situ thrombosis, and vertebral artery dissection (this one especially in young patients) 1.
+Other causes are arterial stenosis, in situ thrombosis, and vertebral artery dissection (especially in young patients) 1.

 Treatment and prognosis